 As has been previously stated the MITN disciplines require instructors to remain innovative and responsive.
-Innovations like cloud storage, server side services, wireless networking, mobile app development, esports, hardware and software security, and identity theft are examples of recent trends and innovations worthy of program consideration.
+Innovations like cloud storage, server-side services, wireless networking, mobile app development, esports, hardware and software security, and identity theft are examples of recent trends and innovations worthy of program consideration.
 The current shift toward cloud computing and cybersecurity have been identified as the next major wave of change removing the tether to classroom-based PCs to a more efficient use of resources via the implementation of virtual machines.

-Implementation of best practices includes the standardization of the CIS 101 curriculum including course materials, quizzes and exams, SLOs, the use of Canvas, and SAM.
+Continual implementation of best practices includes the standardization of the CIS 101 curriculum including course materials, quizzes and exams, SLOs, the use of Canvas, and SAM.
 SAM (Skills Assessment Manager) is a proficiency-based assessment and training environment for Microsoft Office, focusing on outcomes.
 Class coordination promotes student collaboration and supports consistent evaluation of course SLOs.
 Another best practice is the discipline-wide use of Canvas.
-Canvas is used for all courses, which has improved student access to course materials, assignments and instructor support.
-Additional best practices include: instructor driven updates for classroom software and hardware and the use of lab-tech tutors for the support of student learning.
+Canvas is used for all courses, which has improved student access to course materials, assignments and instructor support which has helped tremendously for the remote learning mandate during the COVID-19 Pandemic.
+Additional best practices include instructor driven updates for classroom software and hardware and the use of lab-tech tutors for the support of student learning.

 We have continued to focus on implementing best practices throughout the department.
-As a result we now offer three areas of emphasis for the CIS Associate of Science Degree: Programming, Web Design and Computer Assisted Graphics Design and five certificates.
+As a result, we now offer two CIS Associate of Science Degrees, they are System Network Administration & Programming, and 7 certificate of achievement programs.
 Additionally, we have shifted the programming emphasis in CIS to CSCI and have developed both degrees and certificates for CSCI with a focus on transfer.

-The newly hired full-time faculty member in the multimedia is working on revising courses, developing additional courses, certificates and degrees so that those students interested in pursuing a career in digital media will have access to the applications and equipment most relevant to the current and emerging industries.
-This fall, under the leadership of the new full-time hire, we have written and submitted over 15 new courses, 4 new certificates and 3 degrees in the Multimedia discipline.
-The multimedia specific courses that were offered under the CIS discipline have also been migrated over to Multimedia.
+The newly hired full-time faculty member in the animation and digital effects is working on revising courses, developing additional courses, certificates and degrees so that those students interested in pursuing a career in digital media will have access to the applications and equipment most relevant to the current and emerging industries.
+Having now four full-time faculty members in the area of Information System, Multimedia, Animation and Computer Science.
+New programs and courses will be designed, and existing programs and course will be updated and improved.
+This will lead to attracting both traditional and nontraditional students in CIS arena.
 Having courses aligned to disciplines is a best practice and will help attract new students, including nontraditional students to the IT arena.